LOG ON LOG OFF TRIP PLANNER

 – Tell Someone where you are and be found Safely!

-Why Have A Marine VHF Radio On-board Your Boat And Not Just A Mobile Phone?
+Why Have A Marine VHF Radio On-board Your Boat?

 I’m Peter J Hackett and for many years I taught Marine Rescue Group (MRG) volunteers and the general public in the correct use of the marine VHF radio when used to communicate between two vessels or to an MRG land base station.